The Acts of Chizkiyahu Hamelech

-Rabbi Hanoch Teller continues to the second Perek of Tzefania.
+Rabbi Hanoch Teller examines the third Perek of Tzefania.

-Rebbetzin Heller provides a short thought on the weekly Torah parsha, Parshat Terumah.
+Rebbetzin Tziporah Heller provides a short dvar Torah on Parshat Tetzaveh.

 In this shiur (Torah class) on Tehillim, Rabbi Avishai David continues to explore the perakim of Hallel.
 Perek 114 is the triumphant chapter which describes the joy of the redemption from Egypt, B’tzeit Yisrael Mimitzrayim.
 Rabbi David explains both the structure and the messages of this beautiful Psalm.